 3. Loyalty; by increasing brand buying frequency or usage.
 Also important for brands with flat or declining sales.

 4. Relationship building; by understanding, acquiring, servicing, retaining and encouraging customer advocacy.
-Most common in business-to-business (B2B) markets, but increasingly so in business-to-consumer (B2C).
+Most common in business-to-business (B2B) markets, but also increasingly so in business-to-consumer (B2C) markets.

 5. Stocking or display; by selling-in and encouraging display of an above average amount of product.
 Most useful for brands who promote or sell via intermediaries, such as distributors, wholesalers or retailers.